MousaAlhaddad/Warfarin-and-CKD/README.md

 ## Results
 Four tables are produced:
 ### 1. Patients Demographics
 The data of 209 patients were collected in this study.
-After the exclusion of the patients with no INR readings, the remaining 198 patients were included in the analysis.Table 1 summaries the demographic data of these patients.
+After the exclusion of the patients with no INR readings, the remaining 198 patients were included in the analysis.
+Table 1 summaries the demographic data of these patients.
 In the table, the continuous variables were presented by the their means ± standard deviations (SD).
 For the categorical variables, the count (percentage) of each category was shown.
 ### 2. Baseline Differences between CKD patients and NKF patients
+NKF and CKD patients were compared using the two-sample T-test for the continuous variables and the Chi-square test for the categorical ones.
+A p-value of less than 0.01 was considered to be significant.
 ### 3. Outcome Differences between CKD patients and NKF patients
 ### 4. Linear Regression Model
 The model is about the expected Warfarin dose that is needed to achieve the therapeutic range which can be predicted the   for any patient given his/her age, weight and CKD status by the following equation: